 Pour-In-Place rubber is similar to rubber tiles but has no seam and provides protection from life threatening falls.
 It is also a popular safety option for kids.
 It can be customized to any design one may think of.
 This is a great option for themed playgrounds that need a lot of attention to detail.
 Pour-In-Place Rubber can conform to any contour and playground setting.

 Playground protective borders protect the integrity of the playground safety surface.
-Whether you need to keep engineered wood fiber from falling out of the playground surface area or stop dirt from being dragged across your safety surface tiles, an appropriate boarder is a must.
-We have all types of options for playground protective borders.
+Whether you need to keep engineered wood fiber from falling out of the play surface area or stop dirt from being dragged across your safety surface tiles, an appropriate boarder is a must.
+We have all types of options for protective borders.

 A wheelchair access ramp will allow a person in a wheelchair easy access in and out of the playground area.
 A wheelchair access ramp is a playground necessity.